 The only reason the writer is on the scout is to see and speak with some real live human beings so he or she can crawl back into the rabbit hole to create a new story based upon his or her experiences that won’t happen until he emerges again.
 Kind of a catch 22 but if they were able to communicate verbally or had any people skills they’d be directors or at least sober.

 How can you tell who the D.P. is when you see a scout?
 Look at the shoes as they walk.
 The shoes that never touch the ground belong to the Director of Photography.
 He or she is only there to save the rest of the entourage from their own ineptitude.
 He and the production designer are best friends/enemies depending upon who is making whom look good at the moment.
-When the DP arrives at the location if the light is washing into the set at a perfectly golden 45 degree angle he will note the time of day and stall until that time of day on the day of the shoot and take credit for “Gods Work”.
+If during the scout the DP arrives at the location and the light is washing into the set at a perfectly golden 45 degree angle he, will note the time of day and stall until that time of day on the day of the shoot and take credit for “Gods Work”.

 When he arrives at the location he will turn his back on the scout entourage to look for a spot to place the generator.
 The only reason he acts like smug, under appreciated genius that’s smarter than all of you slugs is because he is.
 He read the script and realized that too many night scenes cost him manpower days but give him golf time.